Raulisr00t/ProcessTracker/README.md

 # ProcessTracker

 **ProcessTracker** is a Windows application that monitors process creation and termination events in real-time using WMI (Windows Management Instrumentation).
-It displays information about newly created and terminated processes, including their names, PIDs, and parent process details.
+It displays information about newly created ,suspended and terminated processes, including their names, PIDs, and parent process details.

 ## Features